AdamBoley/SQL-Experimentation/README.md

 Note that these last two must be run one after another.
 I think that `\o test.json` both creates and selects the file to be transcribed into.
 Without this, the transcribe command fails, even if it is valid and properly constructed

+### Python

+Install the psycopg2 database adapter:
+`pip3 install psycopg2`

+create a Python file to hold SQL queries:
+`touch sql-psycopg2`

+Set the postgres environment variable:
+`set_pg`

+Run the python file:
+`python3 sql-psycopg2`

+### SQl Alchemy

+Install SQL Alchemy:
+`pip3 install SQLAlchemy`

+Create new file for the SQL Alchemy expression language:
+`touch sql-expression.py`

+Find column names (also called column headers):
+`SELECT * FROM "Artist" WHERE false`
+We can see that the Artist table has two columns - ArtistId and Name

+Find column headers for the Album and Track tables:
+`SELECT * FROM "Album" WHERE false`
+`SELECT * FROM "Track" WHERE false`

+Run the commands:
+`python3 sql-expression.py`

+Note that there is no need to run the `set_pg` command to set up the enviroment variable

+### SQL Alchemy ORM

+New file for exploring the SQL Alchemy ORM methods:
+`touch sql-orm.py`